diy-ejuice/diy-compendium/articles/gromomf/Part 40.md

 TASK OR TRASH - Each flavor gets assigned at least one task or it goes in the trash.

-# CAPELLA FROSTING
+## CAPELLA

+**Frosting**

 Update.
 I tried to make a cookie with heavy frosting (Like those Lofthouse cookies you can buy at the grocery store) out of CAP Frosting to see if it was worth hanging on to.
 As a single flavor, it really appealed to my inner child.
 But after tasting the recipe, I realized that while it did capture that mass-produced sugar bomb frosting that kids love pretty well, the recipe would have simply tasted better to me if I’d just used WF or VT buttercream frostings, or OoO Vanilla Frosting, or FLV frosting.
 Or even OoO Vanilla Custard Cheesecake, which makes a damn good cream cheese icing.
 I guess this is growing up. **TRASH 1**

 I had hoped to push out multiple updates this week (8 recipes are mixed and steeped and just waiting for me to try them).
 But, another little temporary side project (more on that at a later date, perhaps) has kept my wicks wet all week.

-# FLAVOUR ART
+## FLAVOUR ART

 **Bavarian Cream**